nickstenning/s3-npm-publish/README.md

 then `s3-npm-publish` will upload `index.js` to

-    s3://assets.foobar.com/foobar/1.2.3
-    s3://assets.foobar.com/foobar/1.2
-    s3://assets.foobar.com/foobar/1
+    s3://assets.giraffejs.com/giraffejs@1.2.3
+    s3://assets.giraffejs.com/giraffejs@1.2
+    s3://assets.giraffejs.com/giraffejs@1
+    s3://assets.giraffejs.com/giraffejs

 The first of these (with the full version number) will be served with similar `Cache-Control` headers to the rest of the package.
-The latter two (which may be updated when a new version is released) are served with a much shorter TTL and a request to user agents to revalidate the resource if the cache entry goes stale:
+The latter three (which may be updated when a new version is released) are served with a much shorter TTL and a request to user agents to revalidate the resource if the cache entry goes
+stale:

     Cache-Control: public, max-age=1800, must-revalidate